mgao3000/pilot-V3-Hibernate-v1/README.md

 In this Version, the sample code of the Pilot project shows the basic usage on handling one-to-many and many-to-many relationships.
 The mappings among the three Java classes are not the best practice promoted by Hibernate guys (E.g.
-CascadeType.ALL, Cascade.Remove and FetchType.EAGER).
-The relationships are
-mapped as bidirectional relationships.
+CascadeType.ALL, Cascade.Remove and FetchType.EAGER, I just want to show how much Hibernate can do for us).
+The relationships are mapped as bidirectional relationships.
 In the next version, we will refactor and optimize the code to implement those relationships.